Christmas and Commerce - This American Life

-Stories about the intersection of Christmas and retail, originally broadcast in 1996 when our show was only one year old.
+Stories about the intersection of Christmas and retail, originally broadcast in 1996 when our show was only a year old.
 Including David Sedaris's story "Santaland Diaries," which first aired on NPR's Morning Edition in a much shorter version.

 Santaland Diaries

 Writer David Sedaris's true account of two Christmas seasons he spent working as an elf at Macy's department store in New York.
 When a shorter version of this story first aired on NPR's Morning Edition, it generated more tape requests than any story in the show's history to that point.
-David's most recent book is "Calypso."
+David’s latest book is A Carnival of Snackery: Diaries (2003-2020).
 (30 minutes)

 Christmas Freud